 Magnesium, another mineral in walnuts, is important for bone formation as it helps with the absorption of calcium into the bone.

+Nuts have a high-fat content, and so they are prone to becoming rancid.
 Rancid nuts are not unsafe but have a sharp flavor that people may find unpleasant.

 - Top salads with chopped walnuts